 There's something so relaxing about burning a candle.
 Whether you're chilling out watching some feel-good TV or reading in the bath, the flicker of a flame and a beautiful scent can instantly lift your mood.
-Sure, you could buy a candle in the shops, but creating you very own personalised version is even better.
+Sure, you could buy a candle in the shops, but creating your very own personalized version is even better.

-Making something yourself is so satisfying, plus you can customise everything from the jar and scent to the label.
+Making something yourself is so satisfying, plus you can customize everything from the jar and scent to the label.
 Even better, they make a super-thoughtful gift for a friend or a lovely pick-me-up from you to, well, you.
-This version can be made for under £10, so at this time of year when money is tight and the weather is rubbish, why not give it a try?
-Click through below to find out how it's done (in 10 easy steps).
+This version can be made for under $10 a candle, so why not give it a try?

-Pan, bowl, kettle, scales, measuring jug, clothes peg, and spoon
+Pan, bowl, kettle, scales, measuring jug, clothespin, and spoon

-For one 190-millilitre candle, add 80 grams of wax pellets to a glass bowl.
+For one candle, add 80 grams of wax pellets to a glass bowl.

 Boil a kettle of water, and pour into your pan until it's half full.
-Place the glass bowl on top of the pan over a medium-heated hob.
+Place the glass bowl on top of the pan over a medium-heated pot.

 Wax melts at around 55º, which takes around five to 10 minutes.

 Add 10 drops (or less, if desired) of fragrance oil to the melting wax.
-If desired, add two to three shards of coloured wax dye.
+If desired, add two to three shards of colored wax dye.

 Take a pre-waxed wick, and dip it into the melted wax in your pan.

-Quickly place this firmly in the centre of your glass jar.
+Quickly place this firmly in the center of your glass jar.

-Thread the top of the wick through the hole in your peg.
+Thread the top of the wick through the hole in your clothespin.
 Balance this on the jar to keep the wick in position.

 Transfer your melted wax into a measuring jug for easy pouring into the jar.